Documentation

 GOOGLE_APIKEY=api-key npm run tsx ./src/examples/chat.ts

-const chatBot = ax`
+const chatBot = ax(

-message:${f.string('A casual message from the user')} ->
+'message:string "A casual message from the user" -> reply:string "A friendly, casual response"',

 // Start a conversation with message history